Application Deadline: February 15

-A letter of recommendation cover sheet (Boler applicants, click here for cover sheet) is downloaded from the application and sent to each recommender who should return it along with a letter of recommendation to the appropriate office.
+A letter of recommendation cover sheet is to be downloaded from the application and sent to each recommender who should return it along with a letter of recommendation to the Office of Graduate Sudies.
 It is imperative that by the February 15th deadline the applicant has also fully completed the application to a graduate studies program.
 This means that all application material must be received by February 15th including official transcripts and test scores, if applicable.

 Shortly after February 15th, all complete graduate assistantship applications will be forwarded to each department or office with available positions.
 Graduate/Athletic assistantship applications will only be reviewed if the applicant’s program application is also complete.
-Individual departments will review applications and recommend graduate assistants for available positions.
 Interviews are normally conducted as part of the selection process.

 When an offer for a graduate assistantship is made, a recommendation for appointment is submitted to the Associate Dean for Graduate Studies.
-Upon approval of the appointment, a contract will be offered by the Office of the Academic Vice President.
+Upon approval of the appointment, a contract will be offered by the Office of the Provost and Academic Vice President.
 The student must sign and return the contract to complete the appointment process.